George Robertson, Baron Robertson of Port Ellen

-George Islay MacNeill Robertson, Baron Robertson of Port Ellen (born 12 April 1946) is a British politician who served as the 10th Secretary General of NATO from 1999 to 2003.
+George Islay MacNeill Robertson, Baron Robertson of Port Ellen (born 12 April 1946) is a British politician who served as the 10th secretary general of NATO from 1999 to 2003.
 A member of the Labour Party, he previously served as Secretary of State for Defence from 1997 to 1999 and Shadow Secretary of State for Scotland from 1993 to 1997.
 He was Member of Parliament (MP) for Hamilton South (formerly Hamilton) from 1978 to 1999 and was appointed to the House of Lords as a life peer in 2000.
+He currently serves as Chancellor of the University of Dundee.

-Early life
+Early life and education

-Born in Port Ellen, Isle of Islay, Scotland, the son of George Philip Robertson (1916–2002), a policeman, and Marion Isabella Robertson née MacNeill (1913–1996).
-His mother taught French and German.
+Robertson was born on 12 April 1946 in Port Ellen, Isle of Islay, Scotland, the son of George Philip Robertson (1916–2002) and Marion Isabella Robertson (née MacNeill; 1913–1996).
+His mother taught French and German, and his father was a policeman.
 His maternal grandfather Malcolm McNeill was the police sergeant at Bowmore during World War One, and wrote about the kindness of local people in shipwreck tragedies of SS Tuscania and HMS Otranto.
 Robertson was educated at Dunoon Grammar School and studied economics at Queen's College, Dundee.
 When he was 15 years of age, he was involved with protests against US nuclear submarines docking in Scotland.

 During Robertson's time at Queen's College it broke away from the University of St Andrews to become the University of Dundee, of which Robertson was one of the first graduates (MA, 1968), and one of a minority of graduates that year who opted to take a Dundee, rather than a St Andrews, degree.
 During his time at University he played a full part in student life.
 He wrote a column for the student newspaper Annasach, launched in 1967, and took an active role in student protests.
 Robertson used his newspaper column to back the new University and encouraged his fellow students to take a University of Dundee degree (students who had started before 1967 could opt to take a degree from either the University of Dundee or the University of St Andrews).
-Robertson is now the Chancellor of the University of Dundee.

 In 1968, Robertson was one of a number of Dundee students to invade the pitch during a rugby match at St Andrews involving a team from the Orange Free State to protest against apartheid.
 The same year he organised a 24-hour work-in by students in the university library in opposition to proposed cuts by the government in student grants.